A Darkfield Perspective of Rasa and Rakta Dhatus with Reference to Ayurvedic Rasayana Herbs

 Darkfield microscopes use a special condenser that splits the light so that the edges of objects are silhouetted against a dark background.
 By angling the light, tiny objects as well as transparent objects become visible, revealing the unpleasant fact that blood is not sterile.

-In the experience of the authors, there is a truly extraordinary range of organic and inorganic objects in the plasma.
+In the experience of the author, there is a truly extraordinary range of organic and inorganic objects in the plasma.
 The darkfield microscope gives us a method for observing not just live blood but also the details of both rasa and rakta dhatus.
 Of course, it also allows us to observe the action of the herbs and alchemical remedies on the various components of the blood.

 The darkfield microscope allows us to observe the blood in an absolutely fascinating manner.
 From the outset, it is clear that there are many potential problems in the plasma.
 These include microorganisms, such as parasites and spirochetes; viable fungi like yeast and mold; chemical and metallic toxins from an enormous range of sources: prescription medications, additives to drinking water, preservatives and other unnatural components in our food as well as mercury, lead, aluminum, and even radioactive particulates – to name a few.